substantic/rain/docs/dev/testing.md

 * Working directory `rain/tests/pytests/work` are fully cleaned before every test!
   So if you want to see logs, make sure that no other test is executed after the test you want to see.
 See options `-x` and `-k` of py.test-3
+* By default, Python tests run with rain binary located in rain/target/debug/ directory.
+  This path can be modified using RAIN_TEST_BIN environment variable.